Young Virgin Auto-Sodomized by the Horns of Her Own Chastity

-Young Virgin Auto-Sodomized by the Horns of Her Own Chastity is a 1954 painting by Salvador Dalí.
+Young Virgin Auto-Sodomized by the Horns of Her Own Chastity is an oil painting by Salvador Dalí from 1954.

+History and description

 During the 1950s, Dalí painted many of his subjects as composed of rhinoceros horns.
 Here, the young virgin's buttocks consist of two converging horns and two horns float beneath; "as the horns simultaneously comprise and threaten to sodomise the callipygian figure, she is effectively (auto) sodomised by her own constitution."

 Dalí's inspiration for the image appears to have come from Vermeer, one of a handful of artists regarded by Dalí as masters.
 Specifically, Vermeer's The Lacemaker seems to have been the galvanising element, with its convergent curves which focus on the subject's fingers and so to the penetration point of her needle - which as Dalí has pointed out is merely implied and not actually painted.